llmariner/swagger-merger/README.md

 # Swagger-merger

-Swagger-merger is a set of scripts that merges and updates the swagger files and internal dependencies of our frontend.
+Swagger-merger is a set of scripts that merge and update the swagger files and internal dependencies of our frontend.

 # How to use